 - Looney Tunes: Michigan J. Frog's "Hello My Baby" from the short One Froggy Evening''.

 - The Huckleberry Hound Show: Huckleberry Hound enjoys singing "Oh My Darling Clementine".

 - South Park: Cartman was zapped in the debut epsiode to sing "I Love to Singa", much to his own annoyance.

 - Family Guy: Peter Griffin is obsessed by "Surfin' Bird" by the Trashmen.

 - Futurama: Fry is sometimes heard singing "Walking on Sunshine" by Katrina & The Waves.

 - The Smurfs: In the 1980s TV cartoon series the Smurfs are often singing the "La La La La La" song.

-- Several '50s Tex Avery shorts featured a Southern Wolf character who always whistled the Civil War-era folk hymn "Kingdom Coming (Year of Jubilo)".
+- Several '50s Tex Avery shorts featured a Southern Wolf character (voiced by Daws Butler using a similar voice he would later use for Huckleberry Hound) who always whistled the Civil War-era folk hymn "Kingdom Coming (Year of Jubilo)".

 - Because of this, fans have nicknamed him Jubilo Wolf.

 - In Total Drama All-Stars the Big Bad Mal loves to whistle "In the Hall of the Mountain King".